Programming-Language-Materials/dart-tutorial-for-beginners/README.md

 # Dart Programming Tutorial for Beginners
 Learn Dart Programming, its basics and Fundamentals from scratch.
+Follow [this](https://www.youtube.com/playlist?list=PLlxmoA0rQ-LyHW9voBdNo4gEEIh0SjG-q) YouTube tutorial to learn and practice Dart.

 ## Topics to be covered
 0. Overview